alhasapi/hi-magda/README.md

 In order to download and build the interpreter follow these steps:

- 1. Install \texttt{parsec}, needed for parsing, follow the instructions in the dedicated hackage page[^parsec].
+ 1. Install parsec, needed for parsing, follow the instructions in the dedicated hackage page[^parsec].
 The easiest way to achieve this is through the package manager \texttt{cabal},
     using: